AndreKunitz/go-node/README.md

 # Go Node

-Node.Js concepts presented in the course *Go Node* by *Rocketseat*
+Node.Js concepts presented in the course _Go Node_ by _Rocketseat_

 ## What I Learned

-- Create a HTTP server;
+- Create an HTTP server;
+- Basic _Express_ concepts (routing and query parameters);
+- Alter request flows with middlewares;